eugenetaan/FB-Messenger-Script-/readme.md

+# FB Business Suite Messenger Script  #

+## Goal ##
+Automate broadcasting of messages/promotions through FB Business Suite to Aimazing Customers

+## Description ##
-## This is a script using selenium to broadcast messages through a FB Page to a predetermined list of customers  ##
+This is a script using selenium to broadcast messages through a FB Page to a list of relevant customers.
+Selenium was used for the script as there is no relevant API available for messenger broadcast at the time of development.

-## Developed for AImazing ##

 The script is split into 2 parts, generation of processed CSV and broadcasting.